Transient Absorption Spectroscopy of NbOI$_2$

 Despite these advances, the semiconducting aspects, particularly the photoexcitation dynamics, of NbOI$_2$ remain largely unexplored.
 Understanding the photocarrier dynamics of NbOI$_2$ is critical for elucidating the microscopic origins of its extraordinary THz and nonlinear optical responses, and for enabling its use in high-speed ferroelectric optoelectronic and quantum devices.
 Here, we report time-resolved transient absorption spectroscopy measurements on NbOI$_2$ bulk crystals.
 We identify a distinct excitonic resonance near 2.34 eV whose transient response reflects both excitonic energy renormalization and saturation effects induced by photoexcited carriers.
-The temporal evolution reveals a long-lived exciton population persisting for several tens of picoseconds and exhibits clear signatures of exciton–exciton annihilation.
-Furthermore, polarization-resolved measurements uncover a pronounced in-plane anisotropy in the transient absorption, consistent with the crystal’s polar symmetry.
-These results provide the first experimental picture of exciton relaxation and anisotropic transient response in NbOI$_2$, establishing key parameters for understanding its semiconducting and optoelectronic properties.
+The temporal evolution reveals a long-lived exciton population persisting for several tens of picoseconds and exhibits clear signatures of exciton–exciton annihilation and defect-assisted Auger recombination.
+Furthermore, polarization-resolved measurements uncover a pronounced in-plane anisotropy in the transient absorption, consistent with the polar symmetry of the crystal.
+These results illustrate the experimental picture of exciton relaxation and anisotropic transient response in NbOI$_2$, establishing key parameters for understanding its semiconducting and optoelectronic properties.